 Part 3 of 3

-So what's Carrie tried to do about these worries?
-She's tried to talk to him about how she feels and what she thinks.
+- She's tried to talk to him about how she feels and what she thinks.

-She's told him she doesn't feel that he loves her anymore
+- She's told him she doesn't feel that he loves her anymore

-She's told him she thinks he's depressed
+- She's told him she thinks he's depressed

-She's told him he should go to counseling
+- She's told him he should go to counseling

-She's told him he should see his doctor
+- She's told him he should see his doctor

 Her direct approach -- tell him what she thinks and what he should do -- hasn't worked.
 And her avoidant approach -- keep from making him more upset -- hasn't worked either.

 Change her strategies.
 She needs to start being direct about the things she's been avoidant and avoidant about the things she's been direct.
 For example:

-When Al erupted in the car, screaming at her and calling her names in front of the kids, she was avoidant and just tried, understandably, to survive by doing nothing.
+- When Al erupted in the car, screaming at her and calling her names in front of the kids, she was avoidant and just tried, understandably, to survive by doing nothing.
 That was a time to be direct, not verbally, but through action.
 She should have gotten herself and the kids out of the car and not gone to dinner with him.

-The things she's been direct about telling him, she needs to back off and be more avoidant about.
+- The things she's been direct about telling him, she needs to back off and be more avoidant about.
 This will require her to find another outlet, like counseling, to express these thoughts and feelings.
 Al needs space and he's been telling her that through his actions and words, but Carrie hasn't gotten the message because her fears, again understandably, have been too powerful.

-Carrie and I have worked on a plan in marriage counseling of how she could do this.
-Then when she started to practice these new strategies she started to see some results.
-Her marriage isn't fixed by a long shot, but Al has gone to the doctor, and he is exploring counseling.
-That's progress.
+Carrie and I have worked on a plan in our counseling sessions on how she could do this.
+Then, when she started to practice these new strategies, she started to see some results.
+Al responded in a more positive manner and their communication is improving.

 It's just a start, and obviously there's a lot more to do.
 But it's some change in her husband that Carrie thought would never be possible.